infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

     * `Infi.DojoEventSourcing.ReadModelDbMigrator`
 2. We'll be working with [EventStore](https://eventstore.com/).
 You'll need an instance to write our events to.
 Choose one of the following options:
     * OR: Run `docker-compose up` from the root directory in this repository.
-    * OR: Install EventStore manually by following the instuctions [here](https://eventstore.com/docs/getting-started/).
+    * OR: Install EventStore manually by following the instructions [here](https://eventstore.com/docs/getting-started/).
 3. Make sure you start EventStore with projections enabled -- **for all non-Docker-installations**, this requires adding one or two command line parameters when starting the instance.
 This is described [here](https://eventstore.com/docs/getting-started/projections/), under _Setting up projections_.
 EventStore comes with a GUI, which can be found at http://localhost:2113.
-You can login with the default username _admin_  and password _changeit_
+You can log in with the default username _admin_  and password _changeit_
 4. Once you have an EventStore instance running, you must provide the connection credentials in the `Infi.DojoEventSourcing.Api/appsettings.json`.
 If you've used the default settings, you're ok already.
 5. Besides EventStore we'll also need a database for our read models.
 In this exercise we'll use SQLite.
     * Create a `readmodel.db` file somewhere
     * Add the db file path to the `Infi.DojoEventSourcing.Api/appsettings.json`
     * Add the db file path to the `Infi.DojoEventSourcing.ReadModelDbMigrator/appsettings.json`
-6. Build and run the `Infi.DojoEventSourcing.ReadModelDbMigrator` program to generate the required schema for your readmodels.
+6. Build and run the `Infi.DojoEventSourcing.ReadModelDbMigrator` program to generate the required schema for your read models.
 7. It would be nice if you could inspect the database somehow.
 Rider has build in support for SQLite databases.
 Another client can be found [here](https://sqlitebrowser.org/).
 8. Build and run the `Infi.DojoEventSourcing.Api` program, you should be ready for the exercises now.